 Top Biotechnology and Bio-Pharmaceutical Startups in India

 So, as you can see that the majority of the biotechnology companies, startups and incubators are based in and around Bangalore, Hyderabad, Chennai, Pune, Mumbai, and Delhi.
 So, it’s very important to get into a decent college in or around those locations.
 It is very important for biotechnology students to gain real-world experience through internships and projects during studies.
 Online and certificate courses (MOOC) are also excellent in terms of enhancing knowledge, skills, and employability.
-Last but not the least, it is equally important to work on your personal development and soft skills as well in order to improve your employability.
+Last but not least, it is equally important to work on your personal development and soft skills as well in order to improve your employability.
 Otherwise, the job opportunities will be very hard.

 Biotechnology Internships in India